zotero/citeproc-rs/crates/wasm/README.md

 #### Fetcher

-There are hundreds of locales, and the locales you need change depending on the references that are active in your document, so the procedure for retrieving one is asynchronous to allow for fetching one over HTTP.
+There are hundreds of locales, and the locales you need depend on the style default, any overrides and any fallback locales defined, so the procedure for retrieving one is asynchronous to allow for fetching one over HTTP.
 There's not much more to it than this:

 ```javascript
 class Fetcher {